AguaClara/String-Digester/Report_Draft2.md

 The method of directing the water onto the string did not work.
 Water spiraled off the string upon immediate contact and was not able to trickle down the hanging string.
 Therefore, no weight measurements were able taken after attempting to direct water on the string, as the sheath did not form.
 The other materials were not tested out with this method, as this experiment was scrapped after the first test using the twine.

 ### Recreated Experiment
+####Objective of Experiment
+The objective of this experiment was to see if the water would run down the strings using the basin distributing system from Spring 2018.

 #### Experimental Apparatus
 The experiment from last semester was recreated using the strings as media, rather than the cotton yarn.
 A basin was filled with water and attached at an elevated surface about 1.5 meters above the lab bench.
 Strings were then wrapped tightly around the top of the basin and at a metal rod below the basin.
 The strings were set up so they were evenly spaced and perpendicular to the ground.
 The amount of a string wrapped on the apparatus as well as the different types of strings wrapped on the apparatus was up to the discretion of the sub-team.